Closed

 Who is eligible?

-- Canadian not-for-profit organizations and corporations
+- Canadian not-for-profit voluntary organizations and corporations

-- Indigenous organizations including Indigenous government organizations
+- Indigenous organizations and Indigenous government organizations

 - Regional and municipal governments and agencies